Vescent/SLICE-DLC/README.md

        The 3 files in the .zip file need to be placed in the folder described in the instructions.
 DO NOT RENAME THEM!

+## Configuration S1.240_DC1.37_QT2.69
+	1.Removes all front panel A and B Temperature Related Input Modes Removes all Temperature Related Input Triggers.
+	Blocks access to both these features through the API as well.
+	2. Limits Temperature Control current output to 5A for DLC applications

 ## Configuration S1.239_DC1.37_QT2.68
   Initial Release